echo75/moviedatabase/README.md

 Run the `Setup-SQL.sql` on your database.
 Make sure, that you create your own database first, before running the SQL-Script, that creates the tables `users` and `mymovies` on your local MySQL-Server.

-The app will be available most likley at http://localhost:8888
+The app will be available most likely at http://localhost:8888

 ## MIT License